chaitraleedatar/PCDR-Project/README.md

 ## Overview

 ColorPath helps students with dyslexia learn propositional logic using a color-sequenced workflow instead of text-heavy interfaces.
-Students follow colors (Blue → Purple → Yellow → Green → Orange) to solve logic problems step-by-step.
+Students follow colors (Green → Violet → Yellow → Blue → Red) to solve logic problems step-by-step.

 ## How It Helps Dyslexic Students